oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/oci/README.md

 For the full syntax of the program, use "tptbmOCI -help".

+**jsonSample**

+This sample demonstrates how to work with JSON data in TimesTen using the OCI interface.
+It creates a JSON-enabled purchase order table, loads JSON files from disk, creates a functional index for JSON value lookups, updates an existing document, queries by purchase order and user, and lists line items using `JSON_TABLE`.
+The table is dropped at the end of the run.

+Examples:

+Run the program by providing user credentials and service name

+`jsonSample -user <myuser> -password <mypassword> -service <myservice>`

 **ocimtquery**

 This program runs a set of queries provided in a file and measures (and reports) various aspects of query performance such as throughput, min/avg/max and 95/99 percentile response times.
 You can control how many times each query is run and how many concurrent threads are used to run the queries.